RebornBeat/Hearth/README.md

 **What is the Hearth Delta?**
-The measured difference between a harness's shadow (unassisted) success and its enforced (controlled) success — reported alongside correction rate.
-It answers: *how much of this harness's apparent capability is external control?*
+The measured difference between a harness's shadow (unassisted) success and its enforced (controlled) success — reported alongside correction rate, and decomposable into per-factor deltas and interaction effects.
+It answers: *how much of this harness's apparent capability is external control — and which control is doing the work?*

 **Who executes a repair?**
 The loop that owns the failing artifact.
 Hearth schedules it and re-verifies with the